woaproject/deployment-bridge/upgradable/README.md

 ```
 use `sha256sum` (linux) or `shasum -a 256` (mac) to calculate checksums

-If you want to connect to a custom bridge contract, provide its bytecode, address and block numbers:
+If you want to connect to a custom bridge contract, append its bytecode, address and block numbers:
 ```
 bridge_home_contract_bytecode: "6060..."
 bridge_foreign_contract_bytecode: "6060..."